PrityPatel/Sari_App/README.md

     - Log-in and Sign up functionality with encrypted passwords & authorization flow
     - Full CRUD on User Model
     - Full CRUD on Sari Model
-    - RESTful routes on for users resource
+    - RESTful routes on users resource
-    - RESTful routes on for saris resource
+    - RESTful routes on saris resource

   - **Sprint 2:**
     - Include the ability for users to comment and like other's postings